jspieler/personal-website/README.md

     ```
 3. Run the application using `npm run dev` and modify the content.

 ## Deployment
 The website is deployed using Github Actions.
+Since Vite is used, the explanations were taken from their [Guide](https://vitejs.dev/guide/static-deploy.html).

+# Credits
+The design is inspired by [Cryptical Coder](https://www.youtube.com/watch?v=3aCoZudPEKE&list=RDCMUCzDPCRJHfPusmXd6zl8bE7w&index=2).